aws-samples/inspector-ami-scanning-solution/README.md

 This can alternatively be achieved by using the AWS Command Line Interface (CLI) https://aws.amazon.com/cli/ and this GitHub example https://github.com/aws-samples/inspector2-enablement-with-cli.

 #### AMI
-You will need at least one EC2 AMI which you have created with a supported operating system which Amaon Inspector is able to scan
+You will need at least one EC2 AMI which you have created with a supported operating system which Amazon Inspector is able to scan

 #### EBS Encyrption
 If you are using customer managed keys (CMK) for encrypting EBS volumes and have a default EC2 configuration set to encrypt EBS volumes, additional key policy permissions will be required to be configured.
 For the KMS CMK which is used to encrypt EBS volumes, the following example policy statement can be added to the key policy;